Alejandro Orfila (footballer): Managerial career

 Shortly after retiring, Orfila worked as a coach of the Unionized Argentine Footballers in 2016 before being appointed manager of Comunicaciones on 5 January 2017, replacing Jorge Vivaldo.
 He led the club to the finals of the promotion play-offs in his first season, losing to Deportivo Riestra.

 On 11 December 2017, Orfila left Comunicaciones to take over second division side Ferro Carril Oeste.
 He left on a mutual agreement on 9 February 2019, and was named Atlanta manager on 11 March.

 Orfila left Atlanta in December 2019, and returned to his first club Defensor, now as manager.
 He was sacked on 12 November 2020, and returned to Argentina the following 7 February, after being presented at Belgrano.

 Dismissed by Belgrano on 8 May 2021, and was announced as manager of Chilean side San Luis de Quillota nine days later.
 However, he did not take over the latter club, and was appointed manager of Morón on 6 December.

 Orfila was relieved from his duties on 16 April 2022, and returned to Atlanta on 2 May.
 He only lasted six matches at the club, being sacked on 15 June.

 On 25 October 2022, Orfila was appointed manager of another club he represented as a player, Almirante Brown.
 Dismissed the following 11 June, he was announced as manager of Temperley late in the month.

 Orfila departed Temperley on 4 December 2023, and was appointed manager of Barracas Central in the Primera División nine days later.

+Orfila resigned from Barracas on 27 August 2024, and took over fellow league team Gimnasia La Plata on 28 May 2025.
+Sacked on 13 October, he moved to Peru after being named Cusco FC manager on 30 March 2026, but was also dismissed on 9 June.